 For sugar and spice, and everything nice, and, umm…

 Bloating, indigestion, and tummy aches galore.
 Sigh…

 Does any of this apply to you?

-I hope not, but if it does, you’ll love this healthy queso dip with broccoli, bell peppers, Parmesan cheese, and belly friendly a2 Milk®.
+I hope not, but if it does, you’ll love this healthy, easy cheese dip with broccoli, bell peppers, Parmesan cheese, and belly friendly a2 Milk®.